gferhpc/supercomputing.tue.nl/docs/documentation/filesystems.md

     There is no backup service for scratch-shared.

 Scratch-node can be accessed at <code>$TMPDIR</code> (will be removed after job) and <code>/scratch-node</code> (cleaned up irregularly).
-It resides on fast (NVMe) local storage, that is attached directly to the compute node's CPU.
+For newer nodes, it resides on fast (NVMe) local storage, that is attached directly to the compute node's CPU.
+For older nodes, it resides on a HDD.
 The size of this file system differs per node.

 ## Project spaces